With A Little Care, Roses Will Bloom All Season Long

 Because there are different kinds of rose bushes, pruning is a little different for each type.

 Tea Roses generally have one flower per stem.
 As the flower fades, cut back the stem to a five-leaflet leaf (five small leaves on one leaf stem) that is facing the direction you want the plant to grow.
 Outwards is usually best.
-Make the cut slightly above the desired leaflet and at a slight angle.
+Make the cut slightly above the desired leaflet and at a 45 degree angle.

 Floribunda Roses have clusters of flowers per stem.
 Individual blossoms can be removed from clusters as they fade to better showcase the on-coming blossoms.
 Once the entire cluster has faded, cut back the stem 6”-9” in the same manner as you would do for the Tea Roses.